mal0101/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 3-listfiles file contains a script that displays current directory contents in a long format.
 The 4-listmorefiles file contains a script that displays current directory contents, including hidden files.
 The 5-listfilesdigitonly file contains a script that display current directory contents.
+The 6-firstdirectory file contains a script that creates a directory named my_first_directory in the /tmp/ directory.